mo-silent/study-notes/devops/logs/Use Filebeat to collect the logs of the Application Load Balancer in Amazon S3 into Kafka.md

-# Filebeat Application Load Balancer logs from Amazon S3 to Kafka
+# Use Filebeat to collect the logs of the Application Load Balancer in Amazon S3 into Kafka

 ## Prerequisites